 Q: Do I have to use your online forms to enter my income and expenses or can I use my own records?

-- A: We have easy forms for you to enter detailed financial information or you have the option, on the forms, to enter expense totals from your own records.
+- A: We have easy forms for you to enter detailed financial information or you have the option, on the forms, to only enter expense totals from your own records.
 This is very useful, especially if you are self employed or if you receive rental income from property.
-If you wish, on entering a single total, you can upload your own records in the form of Word document, .pdf or spreadsheet in support of the forms for us to check over.
+If you wish, on entering a single total, you can upload your own summarised records in the form of Word document, .pdf or spreadsheet in support of the forms for us to check over.
 We can analyse these to your maximum benefit and utilise them in the preparation of your tax return.
 The uploading of documentation is entirely at your choice and not compulsory.

 Q: How can I know for certain, before I enter all my information, that my fee will not be more than £99.00?

 - A: When you register and submit the ‘My Details’ form you will receive an immediate quotation which, in most cases, will be the standard £99.00 inclusive, regardless of where you are resident.
 The only time this will vary is if there is a complex matter concerning your tax return, such as a Capital Gain (see following FAQs), Tax Treaty Claim or Foreign Income entry and even then, in most cases, it only adds a small amount to the fee (normally £25.00 – see ‘Fees’ menu item).
 Any fee additions are to cover additional documentation and the extra element of support.
 You do not have to proceed on receipt of the quotation and there is absolutely no cost to you up to this point.

 Q: Will there be many forms for me to complete?